adamauckland/PyJsArray/README.md

 		"dog"
 	];

-Great!
-Create a PyJsArray object, passing the array in:
+Create a PyJsArray object, passing your array in:

 	const newArray = new PyJsArray(array);

-Now let's slice!
+Accessing from the end backwards:

 	newArray[-1] // returns "dog"

-	newArray["-1:"] // returns "dog"
+PyJsArray also accepts the start:end format, _which must be quoted or JS will think it's an object_

-* NOTE!
-YOU NEED TO QUOTE THE KEY! *
+	newArray["-2:"] // returns ["cat", "dog"]

 ## Stepped slicing